alienfast/dry-config/README.md

 # Dry::Config

-Simple base class for DRY environment based configurations that can be loaded from multiple overriding yml files.
+Simple base class for DRY configurations configurations that can be loaded from multiple overriding yml files.

+Sample uses include environment based e.g. `development, test, production` and multi-domain white label configurations.

-A programmatic seed configuration may be specified, as well as the ability to load multiple overriding configuration files (think multi-environment and a white label multi-domain configuration).
+A programmatic seed configuration may be specified, as well as the ability to load one to many overriding configuration files.

 The [elastic-beanstalk gem](https://github.com/alienfast/elastic-beanstalk) is a real world example that utilized `Dry::Config::Base`.